-Bulgaria: Balancing market to be tied with day-ahead market as of 1 February21.
-January 2018. / SEE Energy News
+Bulgaria: Balancing market to be tied with day-ahead market as of 1 February, SEE Energy News

 The Bulgarian Commission for Energy and Water Regulation (KEVR) adopted a decision according to which the balancing market will be tied with dayahead market (DAM) starting from 1 February 2018.